 There is some evidence that the depression experienced by a person with bipolar disorder is different than the depression experienced by a person with Unipolar disorder (see table).

-In the Whole Psychiatry model it has become clear that rapid cycling (at least four episodes per year of alternating mood cycles, although in severe cases it can be hourly) is often due to nutritional/dietary/immune and hormonal factors, which when corrected, alleviate the cycling and stabilize the mood.
+In the Whole Psychiatry and Brain Recovery Center model it has become clear that rapid cycling (at least four episodes per year of alternating mood cycles, although in severe cases it can be hourly) is often due to nutritional/dietary/immune and hormonal factors, which when corrected, alleviate the cycling and stabilize the mood.

 Table: Differences between bipolar and depressive mood disorders